aws-samples/aws-do-ray/README.md

 ### S3 Mountpoint
 This is found in the [`/ray/deploy/s3-mountpoint`](/Container-Root/ray/deploy/s3-mountpoint/) folder.

-[`./deploy.sh`](/Container-Root/ray/deploy/s3-mountpoint/deploy.sh): creates IAM OIDC identity provider for your cluster, creates an IAM policy, creates an IAM role, and installs the mountpoint for Amazon S3 CSI driver.
+[`./deploy.sh`](/Container-Root/ray/deploy/s3-mountpoint/deploy.sh): creates IAM OIDC identity provider for your cluster, creates an IAM policy, creates an IAM role, and installs the mountpoint for Amazon S3 CSI driver. **Please ensure you have either 1/ exported `S3_BUCKET_NAME` and set it to an environment variable 2/ manually replace `$S3_BUCKET_NAME` in the [`./deploy.sh`](/Container-Root/ray/deploy/s3-mountpoint/deploy.sh) script.**

 [`./s3-create.sh`](/Container-Root/ray/deploy/s3-mountpoint/s3-create.sh): creates a PV and a PVC which you can then use to mount to your ray pods within "volumes" section in your raycluster template.
-Please ensure you have correct values filled in for $AWS_EKS_CLUSTER, $AWS_REGION, $S3_BUCKET_NAME in [`deploy.sh`](/Container-Root/ray/deploy/s3-mountpoint/deploy.sh), as well as region and bucketName in [`pv-s3.yaml`](/Container-Root/ray/deploy/s3-mountpoint/pv-s3.yaml)

 ### FSx for Lustre